 In the Middle Ages merchants were organised into a guild, which looked after its memberís interests.
 Different groups of craftsmen had their own guild e.g. there was a weavers guild.
 The craftsmenís guilds fixed prices and hours of work and they inspected memberís work to make sure it was up to standard.
 They also looked after their members when they were ill or too old to work.

 There were also religious guilds in Lincoln.
 They helped their members in times of sickness and with funeral expenses.
 They also employed priests to pray for the souls of dead members.
 The largest was St Marys Guild.
 Its guildhall has survived.

 In the 13th century the friars arrived in Lincoln.
 Friars were like monks but instead of withdrawing from the world they went out to preach.
 The first friars in Lincoln were the Franciscan friars.
-They were known as grey friars because of the colour of their costumes.
+They were known as grey friars because of the color of their costumes.
 They arrived in 1231.
 The Dominican friars arrived in 1238.
 They were known as black friars because of their black costumes.
 In 1269 came the Carmelites of white friars.
 There were also Augustinian friars by 1280.
 Another denomination were the friars of the sack, so called because their clothes were made out of rough cloth like sackcloth.